 As we learn from each other, we will be able to identify pitfalls, joys and challenges.
 The goal is to more fully experience the liberation that study brings.

-In 1 Tim.
-4:7 we read, "Don’t waste time arguing over foolish ideas and silly myths and legends.
-Spend your time and energy in the exercise of keeping spiritually fit."
-Studying the right things is as important as studying altogether.
+- In 1 Timothy 4:7 we read, “Don’t waste time arguing over foolish ideas and silly myths and legends.
+Spend your time and energy in the exercise of keeping spiritually fit” (The Living Bible).
+Studying the right things is as important as studying in general.
 How do you determine what the right things for you to study are?

 Why does study produce joy?